alxndrdiaz/view_blt/README.md

 This repository is only to show document how to run the [blobtools view](https://github.com/blobtoolkit/blobtoolkit/blob/main/src/blobtools/lib/view.py) script using a Docker container image. `BDQP01` folder contains a test dataset and it is also available in [BlobToolKit Viewer repository](https://github.com/blobtoolkit/viewer).

-Problem: The scripts works if run from the Docker image within a Bash script but doesn't work in Nextflow.
+Problem definition: The script works if run from the Docker image within a Bash script but doesn't work in Nextflow using the same Docker image.

 ## 1. Run using only Docker from a Bash script